 My husband is from Anderson County, which is how I ended up here.
 His freshman year was at the old high school, where the Ray Meyer gym is now, before everyone moved over to the current school.
 You can see his name and picture on some of the boards and plaques around the school.

 We have 5 kids.
-Maya and Hannah are currently at ACHS, Levi and Hershyl are at ACJHS, and Collin is at GES.
+Maya is in her first year of college at K-State.
+Hannah, Levi, and Hershyl are currently at ACHS.
+Collin is at GES.
 Our family sometimes hosts exchange students, so we have had “extra” kids from Germany, Austria, Finland, France, Wales, Thailand, and Bolivia.
-We live on a farm, and have two dogs (Mark & Aero), five cats (Ruby, Zora, Bad Bad Leroy Orange, Cain, & Pixie) and a female duck named Marshall.
+We live on a farm, and have 3 dogs (Mark, Aero, & Magnum), 2 cats (Earl Grey & Felix) and a female duck named Marshall.

 I was born in Manhattan, but moved to the East coast as a very small child.
 I grew up right outside of Washington D.C. and on the beach in Ft.
 Myers, Florida.
 My family moved back to Kansas when I was in high school.